Monica W. Latin

 • Dallas Women Lawyers Foundation Association Ally

-• Leadership Dallas Alumni, Board of Directors, 2011-2016; Chair, 2014
+• Board of Directors, Leadership Dallas Alumni, 2011-2016; Chair, 2014

 • Board of Directors, Woodrow Wilson High School Community Foundation, 2013-2016

-• T. Boone Pickens YMCA Board of Management, 2012-2016
+• Board of Management, T. Boone Pickens YMCA, 2012-2016

-• Dallas Bar Association, Board of Directors, 2011; Judiciary Committee Co-Chair, 2011; Bench-Bar Conference Co-Chair, 2009
+• Board of Directors, Dallas Bar Association, 2011; Judiciary Committee Co-Chair, 2011; Bench-Bar Conference Co-Chair, 2009

 • Leadership Dallas, Class of 2009